Dvogonen/cyclop_plus/README.md

 The top left pin is VCC.

 ###Attach an OLED display(optional)
-- Solder an OLED 128x64 SSD1306 screen with I2C interface to the I2C pins (Ground, VCC, SCL, SDA).
+- Solder an OLED 128x64 SSD1306 (or SH1106) display with I2C interface to the I2C pins (Ground, VCC, SCL, SDA).

 ![128x64 OLED with I2C interface](/images/oled.jpg)